 Background of Hitachi Construction Machinery

-The history of Hitachi's construction machinery dates back to 1950.
+The history of our construction machinery dates back to 1950.
 At the time, Japan was grappling with the urgent social task of having to make construction work more efficient through mechanization in order to rebuild the country and revitalize our economy.
 To address this need, the construction machinery division of Hitachi, Ltd., the predecessor of Hitachi Construction Machinery Co., Ltd. developed Japan's first cable-operated shovel using entirely from domestic technology and started mass production.

 Since then, we have been manufacturing and developing construction machinery while staying close to the job sites and the people who work there, and facing the social issues that change with each era and region.